appt-org/appt-website/src/data/code-samples/en/accessibility-language/swift-ui.md

 # Accessibility language - SwiftUI

 On iOS, the [`accessibilitySpeechLanguage`](https://developer.apple.com/documentation/foundation/nsattributedstring/key/1620188-accessibilityspeechlanguage) key of [`AttributedString`](https://developer.apple.com/documentation/foundation/attributedstring) can be used to speak content in a specific language.
-Multiple `AttributedString`'s can be embedded inside a single `AttributedString` by using `+` operator to speak content in multiple languages.
+Multiple `AttributedString`s can be embedded inside a single `AttributedString` by using the `+` operator to speak content in multiple languages.

 ```swift
 let attributedString = AttributedString("Appt", attributes: AttributeContainer([.accessibilitySpeechLanguage: "nl_NL"]))